kinecosystem/blockchain-ops/README.md

 ### Terraform

-Similar to Ansible, our Terraform code can serve as a step-by-step guide to properly configure the cloud infrastructure in use.
+Similar to Ansible, our Terraform code can serve as a guidelines to properly configure the cloud infrastructure on your preferred provider.

 See [deploy/terraform/](deploy/terraform) directory for more information.
 Please keep the [security concerns guide](#security-concerns) in mind when launching infrastructure.